National Park Service Logo

 Meaning and History

 The current NPS logo is called Arrowhead, as it has the corresponding shape.
 But it wasn’t always used.
-It is known that from 1916 until mid-century, the agency had a round emblem with an image of two branches and a sequoia cone.
+It is known that from 1916 until mid-century, the agency used a round emblem featuring two branches and a sequoia cone.
 In 1949, Dudley Bayliss created an emblem for the National Park Service from the letters “N,” “P,” and “S” in the form of a mountain peak.
 But this icon, which won the contest and brought its author $50, never became official.
-Historian Aubrey Neasham decided that the NPS needed a graphic symbol in the form of a buffalo, a tree, or an arrowhead.
-This idea was voiced to architect Herbert Maier, who took on its embodiment, securing the support of his team.
+Historian Aubrey Neasham decided that the NPS needed a graphic symbol, such as a buffalo, a tree, or an arrowhead.
+This idea was voiced to the architect Herbert Maier, who took on its implementation, securing his team’s support.

-The agency tried to conduct a large-scale rebranding in the late 1960s.
+The agency attempted a large-scale rebranding in the late 1960s.
 The firm Chermayeff & Geismar Associates created an emblem for it in the form of three triangles outlined by three circles.
 They were meant to represent the protection of trees and mountains.
 But the NPS staff rejected the new design and returned to the 1951 Arrowhead.
 In 2014, the logo was revised: it got a relief of wavy stripes, and some details were changed.

 What is National Park?

 The National Park Service, also known as NPS, is a federal agency within the United States Department of the Interior and is directly responsible to the Assistant Secretary for Fish and Wildlife and Parks.
-Its task is to take care of protected territories in the United States, such as recreational areas, historical sites, and natural and cultural monuments.
+Its task is to protect protected territories in the United States, such as recreational areas, historical sites, and natural and cultural monuments.
 It not only protects these resources but also provides access to them.

 1951